What is the burden of proof in a civil case?

 Burden of Proof written on a chalkboard

 Unlike in criminal cases, where the government alleges that someone (a defendant) committed a crime, civil cases allow a person or entity to bring a lawsuit against another person or entity.
 The person starting the lawsuit is referred to as the plaintiff, while the person being sued is called the defendant.
-Typically, when a plaintiff sues a defendant, the plaintiff is alleging that the defendant did something unlawful, whether it was acting negligently, breaching a contract, or violating a person’s constitutional rights.
+Typically, when a plaintiff sues a defendant, the plaintiff alleges that the defendant did something unlawful, whether it was acting negligently, breaching a contract, or violating a person’s constitutional rights.

 Categories: